serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 })
 ```

-We use the [$context variable](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html) again but this time it has been decorated with the response from elasticsearch.
+We use the [$context variable](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html) again, but this time it has been decorated with the response from Elasticsearch.

-That's all the code we need in order to create an item in our database but what about querying it?
-To be able to search for items by location we'll create another set of templates to resolve the `searchPlaceByLatLng` query.
-First let's create the request mapping template by creating a file at `mapping-templates/searchPlaceByLatLng-request-mapping-template.txt`.
+That's all the code we need in order to create an item in our database, but what about querying it?
+To be able to search for items by location, we'll create another set of templates to resolve the `searchPlaceByLatLng` query.

+Let's with the request mapping template by creating a file at `mapping-templates/searchPlaceByLatLng-request-mapping-template.txt`:

 ```VTL
 {